California Psalms

 and the distantness of static shapes and planes,

-placing them together with the foam of cloud and water
+including them together with the foam of clouds and water

 in the chemical array that streams in coursing circulation